-Hari Raya Haji is just around the corner (22 August, folks), and with it comes an extra day of fun to have around Singapore with the kiddos.
+Selemat Hari Raya Haji!
+The public holiday is just around the corner (31 July, folks), and with it comes an extra day of fun to have around Singapore with the kiddos.
 Hurrah!
 We’ve been taking a look at what this Muslim festival means, where we can join in the celebrations (regardless of our own religion), and what’s on for families during the public holiday.

 Hari Raya Haji for beginners

 Hari Raya Haji (which means “great day of the haj” in Malay), also known as Eid al-Adha, is an important Muslim festival where followers reflect on the story of God commanding Ibrahim to sacrifice his son, Ismail.
 Thankfully no small children came to harm as God intervened by allowing Ibrahim to sacrifice a sheep instead.
-Today the sacrificial ritual, known as Korban, is an important part of the festival, and represents Prophet Ibrahim’s faith and trust in God.
-Mosques around Singapore take part in the ritual where sheep or goats will be sacrificed during this year’s Korban.
+Today the sacrificial ritual, known as Korban, is an important part of the festival and represents Prophet Ibrahim’s faith and trust in God.
+Typically, mosques around Singapore take part in the ritual where sheep or goats will be sacrificed during Korban.
 Vegetarians should probably look away.

-Social visits and family meals are also part of the celebrations, although this particular festival is more about spiritual needs than physical ones, so the huge feasts and merrymaking of Hari Raya Aidilfitri are not usually repeated.
-The food tables will still be laden: traditional foods such as ketupat, rendang, biryani and roasted chicken are part of the delicious menu during this special celebration.
+Social visits and family meals are also part of the celebrations, but this is likely to change since Phase 2 rules currently stipulate that gatherings are limited to five people.
+Normally, this particular festival is more about spiritual needs than physical ones, so the huge feasts and merrymaking of Hari Raya Aidilfitri are not usually repeated.
+The food tables will still be laden, though!
+Traditional foods such as ketupat, rendang, biryani and roasted chicken are part of the delicious menu during this special celebration.
+Mmm!

 Take the kids on a fun history lesson of Malay culture

-Head over to the Istana Kampong Gelam, aka the Malay Heritage Centre, the former home of the Sultanate of Singapore, for a cool history lesson.
+Head over to the Istana Kampong Gelam (the Malay Heritage Centre) the former home of the Sultanate of Singapore for a cool history lesson.
 Check out the exhibits showcasing the colourful history and culture of the Malay community here in Singapore, and learn more about the religious festivals that happen throughout the year.

 Where: Malay Heritage Centre, 85 Sultan Gate Singapore 198501